GOSH Charity Everyday Impact Fund

 Funding amount

-We have a funding envelope of £50,000 for one round of funding to deliver projects that will have a direct impact on the everyday lives of patients and their families.
-We anticipate funding projects up to a value of £5k and there is no minimum funding request.
-Applicants wishing to apply for more that £5k should email the Grant Funding team to discuss their project.
+We have a funding envelope of £100,000 for one round of funding to deliver projects that will have a direct impact on the everyday lives of patients and their families.
+The maximum amount that can be applied for is £10k and there is no minimum funding request.

 Eligibility